SQL Snippets

 [with_us_airports]

-SELECT * from us_airports WHERE elevation > 1000
+SELECT * FROM us_airports WHERE elevation > 1000

 WITH us_airports AS (